EXXETA/wordpress-plugin-donations/README.md

 # wp-donations-plugin

-**Wordpress plugin to collect donations for a non-profit organization and automatically sending reports via mail.**
+**Plugin for Wordpress to collect donations in a WooCommerce shop for a non-profit organization.
+Automatically sending reports via mail.**

+**NOTE:** Currently this plugin is in German language available only.

 ### Features
+- Six donation products/campaigns
+- Providing easy banner content (for cart page):
-- Shortcode
+    - Shortcode: `[wp_donations_banner]`
-- Gutenberg Block
+    - Gutenberg Block: `Spendemünzen`
-- Reports with three interval modes
-- Mail cannot be changed
+- Campaign reports
+    - Automatically generating reports
+    - mail delivery of report content
-- Reports are visible as readonly custom post type
+    - Reports are persistent and transparently accessible in custom backend section
-- Live-Preview of reports/custom reports
+    - Three interval modes: *weekly*, *monthly*, *quarterly*
+    - Custom report live preview
-- No privacy impact
+- No privacy impact of this plugin

+# Installation
+1. Be sure to meet the listed requirements for the web server and the wordpress installation.
+2. Extract provided archive of this plugin to `wp-content/plugins` directory.
+3. Activate this plugin in Wordpress plugin page.
+4. Configure plugin settings in `Settings > Donations`.

 # Setup
+- Install and activate this plugin in your wordpress installation.
+- Add the banner to your *WooCommerce* cart page by using a block (in "Gutenberg" editor) or use a shortcode (documented below).
+Technically both ways lead to the same result.

+### Products
+This plugin will create one new product category in a WooCommerce shop called "Spendemünzen" containing six donation products (à 1 €) for different campaigns:
+- Protecting species
+- Protecting oceans
+- Protecting forests
+- Protecting children and youth
+- Protecting climate
+- Protecting diversity

+You can view the WooCommerce product IDs in plugin report dashboard page in backend.

+#### Product details
+- virtual
+- no stock management
+- no taxation (`tax_status='none'`)
+- not sold individually
+- no reviews allowed
+- `catalog_visibility='hidden'`

+### Shortcode `wp_donations_banner`
+You can configure the target donation campaign by providing a `campaign` argument.
+If no campaign is given, the *default* one is: `protect_species_coin`.

+Valid values for `campaign` argument are:
+- `protect_species_coin`
+- `protect_ocean_coin`
+- `protect_forest_coin`
+- `protect_children_youth_coin`
+- `protect_climate_coin`
+- `protect_diversity_coin`

+Example of shortcode usage: `[wp_donations_banner campaign='protect_climate_coin']`

+### Reports
+You can configure three different report interval modes: `weekly`, `monthly`, `quarterly`.

+Each report will be send by mail to an address you can view, but not change in plugin's backend section.

+Technically the report generation is a summation of plugin's donation products in completed or processed orders grouped by a donation campaign in a certain time range.

+All reports are persisted as a private custom post type integrated into the Wordpress system.

+One time per day, a routine will check if time to generate a new report is reached.
+You can view the date and time of the last check in plugin's report dashboard.

+**NOTE:** After plugin installation there will be generated one first (probably empty) report.

+### Banner styling
+This plugin is shipped with self-contained responsive CSS styles without dependencies to a specific theme or framework.

+Banner top class: `.cart-donation-banner`

 ## Server and Wordpress requirements
-- PHP Language Level 7.3+
+- PHP 7.3+
 - MySQL/MariaDB 5.7+/10.3+
-- Wordpress crons (= scheduled events) are set up
-- Mandatory active Wordpress plugins:
+- Required active Wordpress plugins:
     - `woocommerce`
     - `woocommerce-services`
+- Wordpress crons (= scheduled events) are set up
 - Wordpress should be able to send mails via `wp_mail`

-## Installation
-1. Be sure to meet the listed requirements for the web server and the wordpress installation.
-2. Extract provided archive of this plugin to `wp-content/plugins` directory.
-3. Activate this plugin in Wordpress plugin page.
-4. Configure plugin settings in `Settings > Donations`.
+- WooCommerce is (initially) set up
+    - Currency: Euro

 # Plugin Development

+This repository contains a docker-compose configuration for a reproducible environment during development.
+The directory `./donations-plugin` is mounted into the wordpress container.

+## Requirements for development
+- PHP Language Level 7.3+
+- MySQL/MariaDB 5.7+/10.3+
+- `docker` and `docker-compose`
+- Composer for PHP
+- Wordpress crons (= scheduled events) are activated (by calling `wp-cron.php`)
+- npm

 **NOTE:** For an easy setup procedure, simply execute `setup.sh` in this repository and run `docker-compose` afterwards.